precice/precice.github.io/README.md

 ## Common issues while building the site

-* If you are a poor soul that is stuck developing on Windows, the `--safe -l` flag is known to crash, so best try without.
+* If you are a poor soul that is stuck developing on Windows, the `-l` flag is known to crash, so best try without.

 * Should you get the error